govuk-one-login/mobile-ios-common/Sources/GDSCommon/README.md

 ### GDSInformation

-This screen is designed to present information to users, consisting of an image, title, body, (optional) footnote, primary button and an (optional) secondary button.
+This screen is designed to present information to users, consisting of an image, title, (optional) body, (optional) footnote, primary button and an (optional) secondary button.

-As part of the confirguation of the `image`, `imageWeight` is used to determine the weight of the image.
+As part of the confirguation of the image, it has the following customisation:
+- `imageWeight` is used to determine the weight of the image (default: .semibold)
+- `imageColour` (default: .gdsPrimary)
+- `imageHeightConstraint` used to determine the images' height (default: 55)

 `GDSInformationViewController` inherits from `BaseViewController`, so a navigation back button and right bar button can be configured.
 If this screen should be presented as a modal view, this should be done at the call site.